Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z = zva.Ziva()
     z.retrieve_from_scene_selection()

-By default retrieve from scene selection grabs everything that is connected to what is selected.
-So it grabs the fibers and attachments as well.
+By default retrieve_from_scene_selection() grabs all items that are connected to the selected items.
+In this example, therefore, it grabs the fibers and attachments connected to the muscle in addition to the muscle itself.
 Your script editor output should have looked something like this:

 .. code-block:: python